 Extracurricular usually refers to those school activities in which no academic credit is issued to participating students.
-However, the activities listed below do include some activities in which high school credit may be earned.
+However, the activities listed below do include some activities in which middle school students may participate.
 Such activities were included because they involve and often require participating outside the regular classroom (example: choir, band, etc.)